-Administrators have the ability to prevent certain agents from seeing tickets in other groups, or that aren't assigned to them (see Agent group permissions and searching tickets).
+Administrators have the ability to prevent certain agents from seeing tickets in other groups or tickets that aren't assigned to them (see Agent group permissions and searching tickets).
 This type of restriction can be incredibly valuable as it limits exposure of sensitive data sent by your customers to those that don't have a need to see it.
-For more information about ticket access and other agent permissions, check About agent privileges and ticket access.

-To work around restricted agent permissions, we suggest using triggers and automations to take action on these tickets.
-Triggers and automations fire on a ticket regardless of the assignee's permissions or role, so combining a custom ticket field (like a check box, or a drop-down field) with a trigger allows your restricted agents to effectively assign tickets wherever they need to go.
-The example below accomplishes this goal in two steps:
+To work around restricted agent permissions, you can use triggers and automations to take action on these tickets.
+Triggers and automations fire on a ticket regardless of the assignee's permissions or role, so combining a custom ticket field (such as a check box or a drop-down field) with a trigger allows your restricted agents to effectively assign tickets as needed.

 - Creating a custom ticket field for group assignment